-These are just a few of our satisfied clients.
+These are just a few of our satisfied clients, all using Wordpress.

-Simple and slick online brochure for this Bristol-based designer and builder of bespoke motorcycles.
+Simple and slick online brochure for this Bristol-based designer and builder of bespoke motorcycles and vehicles.
 It features a one-page layout, with subtle css3 trandformations and slideshows.
 As with all our new builds, it's tablet and mobile friendly.

 Janine Partington is a designer-maker based in Bristol.
-Her panels, jewellery and flat back sculptures are shown in galleries throughout the UK.
-This website is a portfolio of her range, with artwork for sale, along with details of her forthcoming exhibitions.
+Her panels, jewellery and flat back sculptures are shown in galleries throughout the UK as well as here.
+This website is a portfolio of her extensive range, along with details of her forthcoming exhibitions.

 Sally Coulden required a website that not only showed off her artwork, but could sell it too.
 The online store is hooked up to Paypal, subscribers are added to her Mailchimp list, plus she has all her social network strands linked up and an on-going blog.